Hi, I'm Debbie - one of the weird ones that didn't mind getting older

 Sound familiar?

-In my late 40's, I started making changes - starting with food, and then going deeper.
+I started making changes - starting with food, and then going deeper.
 In my 50's, I graduated as a Functional Nutrition Consultant: learning about Vitalism and using a holistic approach to health.
 Discovering just how interconnected everything is.
 My mind was blown.
-No wonder we are overwhelmed and confused when it comes to making health-related changes!
+No wonder we can be overwhelmed and confused when it comes to making health-related changes!
 But also, how AMAZING is our body?

 I'm positive that the changes I made helped: